 When Carry Optics (CO) was first added, the rules were simple.
-The core equipment rules were developed from USPSA’s Production division, which meant that initially a CO gun had to be on the Production list and couldn’t be modified except for adding a red dot to the slide.
-Fast forward to 2019 (the time this article is being written) and that has changed considerably.
+The core equipment rules were developed from USPSA’s Production division, which meant that initially a CO gun had to be on the Production list and couldn’t be modified except for adding a pistol red dot to the slide.
+Fast forward to 2021 and that has changed considerably.

 One of the driving factors behind that change is the relentless culture of modification that exists primarily on Instagram.
 It turns out that the sort of person who adds an RDS to their slide is also the sort of person who modifies their gun in other ways, and these mods were making the guns illegal for the existing CO rule set.
 To make the division as accepting as possible, more changes were made to allow a wider array of modifications.

 Guns that are legal for carry optics must still be on the approved Production Gun list – that much hasn’t changed.
 However, there’s a lot that is different!
 First off, there is no magazine capacity limit in Carry Optics, which is nice because reloading is lame.
 The only rule governing magazines is that they must be 140mm or less in overall length.
 For most 9mm guns, that gives shooters about 20-22 rounds on board.
 All the guns in Carry Optics score minor power factor (which we’ve covered elsewhere), so everyone shoots 9mm to get the most rounds in the gun.

 To address some of the other rules and modifications to CO guns, let’s do a little Q&A session with your Certified USPSA Rules Lawyer.

 Q: Can I have a stippled grip?